 Open to all first-year students majoring in Early Childhood, Elementary, Special, Secondary, or Integrated Education programs, or Human Development and Family Studies.
 Residents involved in the community take the freshman seminar for education students (EDU 110) and are also eligible to participate in dedicated math and English sections with other students on the floor.

-Open to all first-year students majoring in Engineering and Computer Science degrees.
+Open to all first-year students with a declared major in the College of Engineering.
 Students involved in the community take an Introduction to Engineering course and have the opportunity to interact with other engineering students who share their academic interests, making the creation of study groups and the establishment of support systems more convenient.
 Students are also eligible to participate in dedicated math and English sections with other students on the floor.

 Available to all first-year students majoring in Pre-Nursing.
 Students involved in this community will take their basic core classes and an introductory Nursing 100 course together as directed by their academic advisor.
 The community will facilitate the opportunity for students to interact with other students who share a course of study and career aspirations.
 Pre-Nursing Living Learning Community students will also be placed in designated math and English sections and will be provided with a group forum to augment their academic life as well as provide for both study and social activities.